-DCFSA funds don’t carry over to the next plan year, but employers can offer a grace period of up to 2.5 months to spend funds that are unused at year-end.
+DCFSA funds can be used with debit cards, if provided, or employees can use those funds by end of the year if they submit receipts of eligible expenses for reimbursement.
+These funds don’t carry over to the next plan year, but employers can offer a grace period of up to 2.5 months to spend unused funds at year-end.

 Do DCFSAs cover daycare expenses?

 Yes.
-DCFSAs can be used to cover dependent care expenses—including specific childcare—that are work-related.
+DCFSAs can be used to cover eligible dependent care expenses—including specific childcare costs like babysitting, nannies, au pairs, daycare, preschool, summer day camp, after-school care or after-school programs—that are work-related.
 “Work-related” means that the dependent care expenses enable you to go to, or search for, work.

-This means that expenses for a qualifying child in nursery school, pre-school, or similar programs for children below kindergarten are eligible.
-Expenses for care before or after school for children in kindergarten or higher grades are also covered (depending on the age of the child).
+This also means that expenses for a qualifying child in nursery school or similar programs for children below kindergarten are eligible.
+Expenses for care before or after school for children in kindergarten or higher grades are also covered, depending on the age of the child.

 What other expenses can be paid with a DCFSA?

-DCFSA funds can be used for several other types of care.
-For example, employees can use the funds to pay for the costs of care provided by a dependent care center (as long as the center satisfies all state and local regulations for such centers).
-The IRS defines a dependent care center as “a place that provides care for more than six persons (other than those who live there) and receives a fee, payment, or grant for providing services for any of those persons.”
+DCFSA funds can be used for several other types of care, such as elder care or for the costs of care provided by a dependent care center (as long as the center satisfies all state and local eligibility regulations for such centers).
+The IRS defines a dependent care center, such as an adult daycare or childcare center, as “a place that provides care for more than six persons (other than those who live there) and receives a fee, payment, or grant for providing services for any of those persons.”

 The funds also can be applied to: